gridl/r-novice-landuse/03-data-structures-part2.md

 ~~~

 ## Merging data frames
-Data frames can be merged on one or mole columns.
+Data frames can be merged on one or more columns.
 Create a second dataset and merge it with our `df` object:

 ~~~{.r}
 df2 <- data.frame(id = c('a', 'b', 'c', 'd', 'e'), X = 101:105)